l-aldarondo/Credit_Risk_Analysis/README.md

 ### D1: Use Resampling Models to Predict Credit Risk

 Using the imbalanced-learn and scikit-learn libraries, we  evaluated three machine learning models by using resampling to determine which was better at predicting credit risk.
-First, we used the oversampling RandomOverSampler and SMOTE algorithms, and then we used the undersampling ClusterCentroids algorithm.
+First, we used the oversampling **RandomOverSampler** and **SMOTE** algorithms, and then we used the undersampling **ClusterCentroids** algorithm.
 Using these algorithms, we resampled the dataset, viewed the count of the targeted classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 <br/>

 ### D2: Use the SMOTEENN algorithm to Predict Credit Risk

 Using the imbalanced-learn and scikit-learn libraries, we used a combinatorial approach of over- and undersampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach were better at predicting credit risk than the resampling algorithms from Deliverable 1.
-Using the SMOTEENN algorithm, we resampled the dataset, viewed the count of the targeted classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.
+Using the **SMOTEENN** algorithm, we resampled the dataset, viewed the count of the targeted classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 <br/>

 ### D3: Use Ensemble Classifiers to Predict Credit Risk

-Using the imblearn.ensemble library, we train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.
+Using the imblearn.ensemble library, we train and compare two different ensemble classifiers, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**, to predict credit risk and evaluate each model.
 Using both algorithms, we resampled the dataset, viewed the count of the targeted classes, trained the ensemble classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 <br/>